 If you are interested in life in Dublin through the 20th century and up to the present day, then you should consider a visit to the Little Museum of Dublin (fee*).
 This museum of the people will take you on a journey through life in 20th century Dublin.
 It has over 5,000 artifacts on display across three floors, including a room devoted to Ireland’s most famous musical exports: the rock band U2.

-It’s worth nothing that the Little Museum of Dublin, as the name suggests, is a relatively small museum.
+It’s worth noting that the Little Museum of Dublin, as the name suggests, is a relatively small museum.
 As a result, visitor numbers are carefully managed, and the main exhibition has to be seen as part of a guided tour which lasts about an hour and begins at the top of every hour.
-Slots on these tours can fill up quickly at busier times of year, so to avoid disappointment we would recommend booking in advance, which you can do on their website.
+Slots on these tours can fill up quickly at busier times of year, so to avoid disappointment we would recommend booking in advance, which you can do here.
 If you don’t want to do the tour, the temporary exhibitions can be seen on a self-guided visit.

 St. Stephen’s Green